duckki/duckki.github.io/_posts/2026-08-06-executing-graphql-without-collectfields.md

 recommendation, not a universal timing theorem; representative production workloads should still be measured.

 Async execution needs a different path.
-The current `execute` implementation serializes sibling fields, while neither the Lean model nor the benchmark covers promise scheduling.
-A future executor could analyze a validated persisted operation once, use concurrent ungrouped execution when no duplicate composite response positions remain, and fall back to collected execution otherwise.
+The current execute implementation serializes sibling fields.
+A future executor could use concurrent ungrouped execution for fully flattened queries, then fall back to normal collected execution when duplicate composite selections remain.
 The current package does not yet implement or prove that dispatcher.

 Mutations remain delegated to GraphQL.js.
 A future hybrid could preserve grouped, serial mutation root fields while executing their child selection sets